 ING's exposures to market risk are relatively limited compared to peers.
 RWAs for market and counterparty risks amounted to 5.5% of total RWAs in 2017.
-Market risk activities are mostly client driven, as the group has very limited proprietary trading activity, and geared towards fixed income (interest rate and credit spread risks amount to about 73% of the market VaR).
+Market risk activities are mostly client-driven, as the group has very limited proprietary trading activity, and geared towards fixed income (interest rate and credit spread risks amount to about 77% of the market VaR before diversification effects).

-We assign an asset risk score of a3 to ING Bank, which reflects the good asset quality profile of the bank but is constrained by its exposure to activities and markets that we consider more volatile.
+We assign an asset risk score of a3 to ING Bank, which reflects the good asset quality profile of the bank.
+The score is however constrained by its exposure to activities and markets that we consider more volatile, which explains the negative adjustment in the assigned score from the macro-adjusted score of a2.